gitmachtl/scripts/cardano/mainnet/README.md

    }
    ```

-   :bulb: You can find more details on the scripty-syntax [here](#configuration-scriptfiles-syntax--filenames)
+   💡 You can find more details on the script-syntax [here](#configuration-scriptfiles-syntax--filenames)

-1. Run ```./05a_genStakepoolCert.sh mypool``` again with the saved json file, this will generate the mypool.pool.cert file.<br>:bulb: If you wanna protect your TICKER a little more against others, contact me and you will get a unique TickerProtectionKey for your Ticker!
+1. Run ```./05a_genStakepoolCert.sh mypool``` again with the saved json file, this will generate the mypool.pool.cert file.<br>💡 If you wanna protect your TICKER a little more against others, contact me and you will get a unique TickerProtectionKey for your Ticker!
 If you already have one, run ```./05a_genStakepoolCert.sh <PoolNodeName> <your registration protection key>```<br>
 1. Delegate to your own pool as owner -> pledge ```./05b_genDelegationCert.sh mypool owner``` this will generate the owner.deleg.cert
 1. Generate the stakepool registration transaction and pay the fees with smallwallet2<br>```./05c_regStakepoolCert.sh mypool smallwallet2```<br>Let the script also autoinclude your new mypool.metadata.json file into the transferOffline.json

-:floppy_disk: Transfer the offlineTransfer.json to the Online-Machine.
+💾 Transfer the offlineTransfer.json to the Online- or Light-Machine.

-**Online-Machine:**
+**Online- or Light-Machine:**

 1. Extract all the attached files (mypool.metadata.json, owner.payment.addr, owner.staking.addr) from the transferOffline.json<br>```./01_workOffline.sh extract```
 1. Now would be the time to upload the mypool.metadata.json file to your webserver.